renaissance-publishing/renaissance/content/chapters/26-items.md

 - a suit of armor
 - a shield
 - a skill kit
-- a work animal (a horse, a guard dog)
+- a work animal (like a guard dog or ox), farm animal (sheep or cattle), or mount (a horse or cave salamander)
 - three day’s convalescence
 - (the services of) a priest